animatlabs/animatlabs.github.io/_drafts/2026-10-12-dotnet-aspire-cloud-native.md

 ---
 title: ".NET Aspire: The New Cloud-Native Stack"
 excerpt: >-
-  "Aspire changes how we build distributed apps in .NET.
-What it is and when it actually helps."
+  Aspire changes how we build distributed apps in .NET.
+What it is and when it actually helps.
 categories:
   - Technical
   - .NET